shanapu/MyJailbreak/README.md

 ```
 - sm_knifefight - Allows players to vote for a knifefight
 - sm_setknifefight - Allows the Admin or Warden to set knifefight as next round

+- set your own custom command. take a look at "sm_knifefight_cmd"
 ```
 ##### Cvars
 ```
 - sm_knifefight_version - Shows the version of the SourceMod plugin MyJailbreak - knifefight
 - sm_knifefight_enable: 0 - disabled, 1 - enable the knifefight plugin.
 Default 1
+- sm_knifefight_cmd: Set your custom chat command for Event voting. no need for sm_ or ! .
+Default "knife" results in !knife /knife & sm_knife
 - sm_knifefight_setw: 0 - disabled, 1 - allow Warden to set next round knifefight.
 Default 1
 - sm_knifefight_seta: 0 - disabled, 1 - allow Admin to set next round knifefight round.
 Default 1
 - sm_knifefight_vote: 0 - disabled, 1 - allow player to vote for knifefight.
 Default 1